5 Management of patients on antiretroviral treatment

 - An HIV summary record is started which will be kept by the clinic and updated by the doctor or nurse at each visit.
 Examination notes from the screening visits should be included.

-- The instructions and dosing are reinforced by the nurse.
-The instructions must be clearly written on the pill container with a permanent marker.
+- The instructions and dosing are reinforced by the clinician, pharmacist and counsellor.
+Ideally, the instructions should be clearly written on the pill container with a permanent marker.

 5-4 What is a patient-carried HIV treatment card?